VNXtreme/node-red-contrib-evernote/README.md

 | **clientKey**    | `string` |
 | **clientSecret** | `string` |

-The credentials for a service account can be acquired from the [Evernote Developer Documentation](https://dev.evernote.com/doc/).
+The API keys can be acquired from the [Evernote Developer Documentation](https://dev.evernote.com/doc/).

 ## The Evernote Node-RED nodes

 The set of Node-RED nodes are found in the section of the palette.
 The current set of nodes are:

-* Evernote - Register your credential.
+* evernote-credentials - Register your credential.
-* AddNote - Add note to your notebook.
+* addNote - Add note to your notebook.